ArneBachmann/sos/README.md

 ## Release management ##
-- Run `export BUILD=true && python3 setup.py clean build sdist` to compile and test the code, increment the version number, and package into an archive
+- Run `export BUILD=true && python3 setup.py clean build sdist` to compile and test the code, increment the version number, and package into an archive.
+If you need evelated rights, use `sudo -E python...`
 - Run `git add`, `git commit` and `git push` and let Travis CI run the tests for different target platforms.
 If there were no problems, continue:
 - Run `twine upload dist/*.tar.gz` to upload the module to PyPI (make sure only one file exists, otherwise a rights problem could be present)